 His first fall from grace came when Elizabeth found out he had secretly married one of her ladies-in-waiting in 1591, earning him a stay at the Tower of London.
-And while Raleigh managed to rally from that, things went wrong again in 1603 when James VI of Scotland came to the English throne, as James I. Hearing that Raleigh was involved in a plot to overthrow him, James swiftly had him imprisoned for treason.
+And while Raleigh managed to rally from that, things went wrong again in 1603 when James VI of Scotland came to the English throne, as James I. Hearing that Ralegh was involved in a plot to overthrow him, James swiftly had him imprisoned for treason.

 He was found guilty and sentenced to death and then not executed.
-Instead, Raleigh spent 13 years in the Tower, legally dead, but very much alive.
+Instead, Ralegh spent 13 years in the Tower, legally dead, but very much alive.
 Having escaped the axe, he somehow clawed himself back up again until he was permitted to lead an expedition to find the mythical El Dorado in the New World.

 This article is taken from the August 2019 issue of BBC History Revealed